 Materials used for shear wall construction:

-A shear wall usually is designed as a braced moment-resisting frame usually made of structural steel or the reinforced concrete wall.
+This wall usually is designed as a braced moment-resisting frame usually made of structural steel or the reinforced concrete wall.

 Though it may also be made using plywood or masonry structure.